 What Type of Marine Battery is the Best?

-Reviewing the above pros/cons list, a clear winner emerges.
+Reviewing the pros and cons listed above, a clear winner emerges.
 Lithium batteries are widely regarded as the best marine battery on the market today.
 Not only do they last the longest by a large margin, but they’re also lighter, more efficient, and don’t need any maintenance.
-When it comes to marine battery maintenance and how long they last, there’s no contest, lithium is the best choice.
+When it comes to marine battery maintenance and how long they last, there’s no contest.
+Lithium is the best choice.

 Are Lithium Batteries Worth the Upgrade?